 Carter Niemeyer retired in 2006 from the U.S. Fish and Wildlife Service where he was the wolf recovery coordinator for Idaho.
 As an expert government trapper, he was a key member of the federal wolf reintroduction team in Canada in the mid-1990s.
 Carter is an Iowa native, but adopted the West as his home in the early 1970s.
 He has two degrees from Iowa State University and is a Wildlife Society certified biologist.
 In 2010 he wrote his first memoir, Wolfer.
-His second collection of stories, Wolf Land, publishes in October 2015.
+His second collection of stories, Wolf Land, published in March 2016.

 © 2012 by BottleFly Press